Sisal Rugs Direct Frequently Asked Questions

 - If something is missing, note it on the bill of lading.

 - Check for obvious signs of damage.
-If you note something that looks damaged, first bring it to the drivers attention.
+If you note something that looks damaged, first bring it to the driver's attention.
 Open that package, and carefully inspect the product.
 Note any damage directly on the bill of lading.
+Take photos of the damage.

 Packaging note: On larger area rugs we wrap very carefully and wrap sisal scraps around the outside of the package at both ends and the middle.
 The scraps are not the same as the rug you ordered.